-Digital Differential Analyzer (DDA) algorithm is the simple line generation algorithm which is explained step by step here
+Digital Differential Analyzer (DDA) algorithm is the simple line generation algorithm which is explained step by step here dx > dy, then you need more steps in x coordinate; otherwise in y coordinate.

 - Get the inputs of two end points (X1,Y1) and (X2, Y2) - Calculate the difference between two endpoints (dx and dy) - Based on the calculated difference, you need to identify the number of steps to put pixel.
 If